-Maximum loan amounts are based on class level, enrollment status, and financial aid dependency status.
+Maximum loan amounts are set by the Department of Education and based on class level, enrollment status, and financial aid dependency status.

 Apply by completing the FAFSA and the loan application form available on the college website.

 Learn more about federal student loans at www. studentloans.gov.